akashshegde11/FIFA-Players-Database/README.txt

 Data extracted from SOFIFA.com with manual filtering.

-List of players who have/had Potential Rating 90 or above (Potential to be Special trait).
+List of players who have/had Potential Rating 90 or above (Potential to be Special trait) is made.

 Players with Overall Rating 90 or above have also been listed in the same sheet.